 Germany's Savings Banks use comprehensive, state-of-the-art instruments and processes to measure and manage all major risks arising from banks' operations and from market conditions.
-Additionally, risks are monitored group-wide within the framework of the common institutional protection scheme, the Savings Banks Finance Group's Protection Scheme.
+Additionally, risks are monitored group-wide within the framework of the Savings Banks Finance Group's Institution Protection Scheme.